 “It’s extremely delicious and easy to follow and get started.
 It is very sustainable,” says David Felix, MD, an internal medicine physician at Scripps Clinic Torrey Pines and a champion of the Mediterranean diet.

-Dr. Felix said he is not surprised the Mediterranean diet ranked so high in so many categories and considers it a way of life.
+Dr. Felix says he’s not surprised the Mediterranean diet ranked so high in so many categories and considers it a way of life.

-“The Mediterranean diet is not a fad.
-People who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.
+“The Mediterranean diet is not a fad,” he says.
+“People who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.
 It’s just a way of life.
 I grew up on it.
 My blood pressure is fantastic.”

 Diets still take some work.
 The following are tips to keep you on a healthy path and move the needle on your scale in the right direction:

 Water can help curb an appetite.
 People often mistake thirst for hunger, and reach for a snack when a glass of water will do.

-- Move around.
 If the goal is to lose weight, this requires burning calories through exercise.
 It doesn’t have to be strenuous exercise either.
 Dr. Felix recommends trying a free pedometer app, such as Stepz, and setting a goal of 10,000 steps a day, if possible.